FrancisLangit/los-pollos-hermanos/README.md

 | `OpenSansRegular.ttf`  | [Link](https://fonts.google.com/specimen/Open+Sans?query=open+sans) |

 #### Text

+Cells under "Page" column below refer to the text in their respective tabs on the actual website.

 | Page  | Source                                                       | What was sourced?                                         |
 | ----- | ------------------------------------------------------------ | --------------------------------------------------------- |